 This is a TMI, very long gotta vent personal backstory post that will also give you tips to lessen the severity of hot flashes and dry skin during perimenopause, one of 3 stages of menopause.

-This is a sponsored post with Sunnydaze Decor.
-Affiliate links have been used in this post.
+Affiliate links have been used in this post and/or product was received as a thank you for purchasing.
 Purchases made through our links earn us a small commission to pay for our website, without any fees passed on to you.
 Read our full disclosure policy for more info.
 Thank you for your support!

 Ladies, I just turned 44 years old a few weeks ago.
 Happy Birthday to me!
 I rang it in with night sweats that left me miserable and hot, in a condo, in another state.
 It was not my first night sweat, mind you, but miserable, none-the-less.
 You see, 3 years ago, my GYN diagnosed me with peri-menopause – still having cycles, but they are highly irregular and all the other symptoms of menopause are occurring.
 My Dr. assured me it should only last around 10 years.